rarible/protocol/docs/union-sdk.md

 - royalties - array of royalties, which allows to take defined amount of any consecutive sell

 Disclaimer:
-Whenever you see the need of Union / Contract address you can create it as follows:
+Whenever you see the need of Union / Multichain / Contract address you can create it as follows:

 1. Blockchain Name
 2. Hex Address